diversen/files-to-clipboard/README.md

 # files-to-clipboard

 Simple Python script to copy multiple files to the clipboard.

-I am using it in order to generate a context for programming with the help of AI tools.
+I am using it in order to generate a poor man's context for programming with the help of AI tools.
+Result is copied to the clipboard in a format that may be easy readable by AI tools like ChatGPT, Open-source AI, or others.

 The script is only working on Linux and requires `xclip` to be installed.
 You may create a pull request to add support for other operating systems.

 # Installation